If you can’t find the answer in our FAQ, you can always contact us.

 Do not honour

 Use the phone number on the back of the credit card, and ask to allow charges from GMBill.com – they should be able to look at recent attempts to charge your card, and see the line items from GMBill.com they rejected.
-They will also be able to see the reason for rejection (usually, some sort of over-sensitive security protection).
+They will also be able to see the reason for rejection (usually, some sort of over-sensitive fraud protection).

 Let the operator know the charge from GMBill.com is all good, and – if you wish – to allow charges from GMB in the future (or you might have to call them up again!).